pjc1991/python-create-env-github-action/README.md

 I was tired of copying and pasting my .env file to GitHub Actions, and updating my workflow with tons of echo commands.

+## What does this script solve?

+1. You don't have to copy and paste your .env file to GitHub Actions.
+2. You don't have to update your workflow file with echo commands.
+3. .env file will be created at GitHub Actions Runner, so you don't have to worry about your .env file being exposed to the public.
+4. Whenever you modify your .env file, you can run this script again to update your GitHub Secrets and your workflow file.

 ## How does it work?

 1. This script will read your .env file and upload every secret to GitHub Actions, except for secrets that start with ___.